sanjibbehera/aws-resources/README.md

     This is simple repo containing Terraform code used to spinup AWS Resources.
     The below tasks are ongoing tasks and hence the repo will regularly updated.

     Task No. 1  :-  Create baseline infrastructure i.e. VPC resources.
 [DONE] Task No. 2a :-  Create EC2 resources, ssh key and userdata to install APACHE base software.
 [DONE] Task No. 2b :-  Create EC2 Bastion resource and move apache instances to private subnets.
 [DONE] Task No. 2c :-  Create EC2 resource & install software & then create AMI from that EC2.
 [DONE] Task No. 2d :-  Create EC2 ASG resource for the APACHE EC2 Instance.
+[WIP] Task No. 2e :-  Create EC2 Instance in Private Subnet, attach VPC endpoint to connect DynamoDB.
 [WIP] Task No. 3  :-  Create ELB and attach ELB IP to the security group of EC2 Apache instances.
 [DONE] Task No. 4  :-  Create S3 Bucket to store the remote state.
 [DONE] Task No. 5  :-  Create IAM resources for SSM.
 [DONE] Task No. 6a :-  Create MYSQL RDS DB Instance and host them in Private Subnet of the VPC.
 [DONE] Task No. 6b :-  Enable skip Snapshot creation upon deletion of the RDS DB Instance.
 [DONE] Task No. 7  :-  Create ECS Cluster and Install Docker Images.
-[WIP] Task No. 8  :-  More task coming up.
+[WIP] Task No. 8  :-  Create DynamoDB Table such that EC2 instance in private subnet connects to it.
+[WIP] Task No. 9  :-  More task coming up.

 Usage
 ===================